muritalatolanrewaju/Travel-Agency-Spring-MVP/README.md

-# A Spring MVC application for a travel agency
+# A Spring application for a travel agency

 Revamping the travel agency's legacy backend to a contemporary Spring framework, emphasizing the development of a Minimally Viable Product (MVP) for improved vacation booking experiences.